31 Days, 31 Inspiring Women: Yara Shahidi

 RELATED: Young, Gifted, and Black-ish: Yara Shahidi Is Heading To Harvard!

-31 Days, 31 Inspiring Women: Yara Shahidi was originally published on theboxhouston.com
+31 Days, 31 Inspiring Women: Yara Shahidi was originally published on praiserichmond.com